Multiscale matrix pencils for separable reconstruction problems: Exponential fitting

-We now turn our attention to the identification of other families of parameterized functions and patterns of sampling points that jointly satisfy \eqref{pronylet}.
-We distinguish between trigonometric, polynomial and other functions and generalize some to the multivariate case.
+We now turn our attention to the identification of other families of parameterized functions and patterns of sampling points.
+We distinguish between trigonometric and hyperbolic, polynomial and other important functions.
+Our focus here is on the derivation of the mathematical theory and not on the practical aspects of the numerical computation.